-7. How and when will access to the site be determined and how will this project impact traffic?
+8. How and when will access to the site be determined and how will this project impact traffic?

 Vehicle access to the site will be determined after a traffic study and review of setbacks and requirements.
 The primary objectives will be to maintain safety and minimize impacts to neighboring communities.
-Preliminary access points are currently being considered and will be presented in the spring of 2022.
+Preliminary access points are currently established on Cty Hwy AB and on Millpond Road.
 Access points and traffic plans will need to be approved through the City of Madison's land use process and by the Dane County Public Works & Transportation Committee.

-Determining traffic routes are typically a part of a negotiated agreement with nearby municipalities and we anticipate that the primary truck route will be from US Hwy 12/18 minimizing impacts to traffic on town and county roadways such as Sigglekow Road and Cty Hwy and AB.
-The local negotiations process would occur over the next several years.
+Traffic routes and vehicle restrictions are part of the local negotiated agreement with nearby municipalities and we the primary truck route will be from US Hwy 12/18.
+This will minimize impacts to traffic on town and county roadways such as Sigglekow Road and Cty Hwy and AB.

-8. When will construction start?
+9. When will construction start?

-Construction of some elements of the Sustainability Campus including a Waste Education Center (and Administrative Building) and composting area are proposed to start by 2025.
-These early elements of the project will impact a relatively minimal footprint of the site.
-Early stages of construction of the landfill infrastructure is not anticipated to be needed until approximately 2028-2029, following several permitting steps.
+Construction of some elements of the Sustainability Campus, including a Waste Education Center (and Administrative Building) and composting area, are proposed to start by spring of 2026.
+These early elements of the project will impact a relatively small footprint of the site.
+Operation of the landfill is not anticipated to be needed until approximately late 2027 or early 2028, or after the completion of the plan of operation.

-9. What will happen to golf?
+10. What will happen to golf?

 It is at the discretion of the City of Madison to determine the future for golf at the Yahara site.
 The City formed the Task Force on Municipal Golf in 2019 to address ten years of negative net income and offer recommendations on how to make golf more financially and environmentally sustainable.
 The recommendations from the Task Force included a recommendation to reduce the number of holes to 18 (from 36) at the Yahara site.
 This proposed project accommodates for 18 holes of golf at the site until at least 2045 and possibly beyond.
-Dane County is committed to maintain the level of play and golf experience at the site through natural buffers, protection of trees and screening, and being attentive and response to concerns from the golfers and City Parks staff.
+Dane County is committed to maintaining the level of play and positive golf experience at the site through natural buffers, protection of trees and screening, and both attentiveness and responsiveness to any concerns from golfers and City Parks staff.

-10. How will recreation be incorporated into the landfill site?
+11. How will recreation be incorporated into the landfill site?

-Utilization of surrounding greenspace for recreation and education will be a focus of our master planning efforts and Dane County intends to maintain recreation before, during, and after operating at the Yahara site.
+Utilization of surrounding greenspace for recreation and education will be a focus of our master planning efforts, and Dane County intends to maintain recreation before, during, and after operating at the Yahara site.
 Dane County Parks Division will also be incorporating the current Rodefeld landfill and surrounding lands into their next Parks and Open Space Plan.
-Upon the closure of the Rodefeld site, up to 150 acres of land will be available for recreation which will serve our community until the Yahara site is ultimately returned to open space.
+Upon the closure of the Rodefeld site, up to 100 acres of land will be available for recreation which will serve our community until the Yahara site is ultimately returned to open space.